byui-cse/cse251-course/week14/prove.md

 ### 10% Bonus

-- A 10% bonus if you can limit the number of threads to 5 while retrieving the family information.
-No more that 5 active threads that the server will be processing. (watch the output from the server to see number of activity threads)
+- A 10% bonus if you can limit the number of threads to 5 while retrieving the family information in part 2.
+The server must not have more than 5 active threads at a time. (watch the output from the server to see number of activity threads)

 ### Misc